-- 8. Plaintiff Leon H. Rideout resides in Lancaster, New Hampshire.
-He is a member of the New Hampshire House of Representatives, representing District 7 in Coos County, which covers Lancaster.
-He secured the Republican nomination for House District 7 during the September 9, 2014 primary election, and he was reelected during the November 4, 2014 general election.
+- 7. Plaintiff Leon H. Rideout resides in Lancaster, New Hampshire.
+He is a member of the New Hampshire House of Representatives, representing District No 7 in Coos County, which covers Lancaster.
+He is running for reelection in the upcoming November 2014 general election, as he secured the Republican nomination for House District No. 7 during the September 9, 2014 primary election.
 As a legislator and political candidate, Representative Rideout is passionate about protecting the free speech principles embodied within the First Amendment.
-Representative Rideout voted on two occasions during the 2013-2014 legislative session against the amendments to RSA 659:35(I) that are at issue in this case on free speech grounds. - 9.
+Representative Rideout voted on two occasions during the 2013-2014 legislative session against the amendments to RSA 659:35(I) that are at issue in this case on free speech grounds. - 8.
 Plaintiff Andrew Langlois resides in Berlin, New Hampshire.
 He is a former career police officer.
-As a former police officer and concerned citizen, Mr. Langlois has always believed that free speech rights should be protected in the United States. - 10.
+As a former police officer and concerned citizen, Mr. Langlois has always believed that free speech rights should be protected in the United States. - 9.
 Plaintiff Brandon D. Ross resides in Manchester, New Hampshire.
 He is an attorney practicing in Manchester at the law firm B.D.
 Ross Law Office.
-As an attorney, Mr.

-Ross provides legal advice in business, intellectual property, appeals, litigation, estate planning, personal injury, and landlord-tenant matters.
-During the November 2014 general election, Mr. Ross unsuccessfully ran for one of the two seats representing District 42 in Hillsborough County (constituting Wards 1-3 in Manchester) in the New Hampshire House of Representatives.
+As an attorney, Mr. Ross specializes in providing legal advice in business matters, intellectual property, appeals, litigation, estate planning, personal injury, and landlord-tenant law.
+Mr. Ross is currently a candidate for the New Hampshire House of Representatives seeking one of the two seats representing District No. 42 in Hillsborough County (constituting Wards 1-3 in Manchester).
 He secured one of the two Republican nominations for this District during the September 9, 2014 primary election.
 As both an attorney and political candidate, Mr. Ross has been a vocal advocate for free speech rights in the State of New Hampshire.

-- 11. William M. Gardner is the Secretary of State of the State of New Hampshire.
+- 10. William M. Gardner is the Secretary of State of the State of New Hampshire.
 He is named in his official capacity only.
 He is in charge of administering New Hampshire's election laws.
-His office is located at State House, Room 204, Concord, New Hampshire 03301. - 12.
+His office is located at State House, Room 204, Concord, New Hampshire 03301. - 11.
 Secretary Gardner, personally and through the conduct of his agents, servants, and employees, acted under color of state law at all times relevant to this action.